 Under Schedule 19 of the Finance Act 1993, Managing Agents are not required to deduct basic rate income tax from trading income.
-In addition, all UK basic rate income tax deducted from Syndicate investment income is recoverable by Managing Agents and consequently the distribution made to a member or the member's agents is gross of tax.
+In addition, all UK basic rate income tax deducted from Syndicate investment income is recoverable by Managing Agents and consequently the distribution made to member or their members agents is gross of tax.
 Capital appreciation falls within trading income and is also distributed gross of tax.

 No provision has been made for any United States Federal Income Tax payable on underwriting results or investment earnings.
+Any payments on account made by the Syndicate during the year are included in the statement of financial position under the heading 'Member's balance'.